 For example, think of a dream you've had that you haven't yet pursued or fulfilled.
 This could be to become a writer, a parent, an entrepreneur or whatever.
 The tiger within us is hypersensitive to the idea of being a failure.
 However, if we let fear (i.e. our spirit tiger) attack this dream, it's only a matter of time until this dream dies and we give up on it altogether.

 If you want your dreams, hopes and wishes to stay alive, you need to find ways to tame the tiger-esque fear within us.
 And the best way to do that is to move in sync with it.
 Like your mother.
 You hear what it has to say because sometimes there is a value to be learned and acknowledged.
 It does no good to fight these concerns nor kick it to the curb.

 In Tibetan Buddhism, the tiger symbolises unconditional confidence, disciplined awareness, kindness and modesty.
 If we take these traits, when fear is running through our veins, the hypersensitivity can sharpen our awareness and build confidence during moments we would have otherwise made poor decisions.

 When I discovered that fear isn't always a signal to run away but rather a reminder to be sharp, follow my primal instincts and trust my intuition, it became clear that fear can be a great companion.
 It gives me courage to be on my A game, no matter what.

-If you'd like to learn how to overcome your fears at work, reach your goals and become so good you influence people, sign up for my free Be Successful at Work and Influence People training.
+If you'd like to learn how to overcome your fears at work, reach your goals and become so good you influence people, sign up for my free Be Productive and Deliver Your Best Work.